-When I told people that I was going to Uruguay, most asked, “where?”
-This tiny country squeezed in-between Argentina and Brazil in South America is usually missed of a backpackers itinerary.
+When I told people that I was going to Uruguay, most asked, “Where?”
+This tiny country squeezed in-between Argentina and Brazil in South America is usually missed on a backpackers itinerary.
 Known for its agriculture and prime beef (there are so many cows here!)
-Uruguay is pretty flat with a coastline stretching 30km and a funky young capital.
+Uruguay is pretty flat, with a coastline stretching 30km and a funky young capital.
 Apparently, you can stay at a ranch and even volunteer in one.

 Things To Do in Colonia Uruguay

 1. See The Historic Quarter

 Founded in 1680 by the Portuguese, Colonia (Colonia del Sacramento is its full name) is a town in the southwest of Uruguay.
 It is the oldest city in Uruguay and was commissioned by Prince Pedro II of Portugal to defend his empire.

 Its attraction is its historic quarter, a gorgeous area that sits on the coastline with cobbled streets and colourful old stone houses.